Friday, September 27, 2024

 Zagreb is known for its unique museums and the Museum of Broken Relationships is no different.
 The museum dearly treasures the items that are remnants of love and relationships that failed each accompanied by a story, some sad, some heartwarming, and some funny.
 Know that you will go through a range of emotions.
 I did not have time to go there.

-A little about 400m walk from the museum is a lovely restaurant, Stari Fijaker.
-If (of course you must) you want to try traditional Croatian food, it’s your best bet.
+A little about 400m walk from the museum is a lovely restaurant, Stari FijakerIf you want to try traditional Croatian food, it’s your best bet.We did not have not time to go there.

-2:30 pm: Marvel at the Beauty of St. Mark’s church (part of walking tour of LP)
+Marvel at the Beauty of St. Mark’s church (part of walking tour of LP)

-Not as grand as Zagreb Cathedral, St. Mark’s Church with its signature polychromed tiled roof remains the icon and a poster child of Zagreb.
-The colorful roof adorns the coats of arms of the city of Zagreb and the Triune Kingdom of Croatia, Slavonia, and Dalmatia.
+Not as grand as Zagreb Cathedral, St. Mark’s Church with its signature polychromed tiled roof remains the icon and a poster child of ZagrebThe colorful roof adorns the coats of arms of the city of Zagreb and the Triune Kingdom of Croatia, Slavonia, and Dalmatia.
 Dominating St. Mark’s Square, the church is one of the oldest monuments in Zagreb.

-You can witness the stunning interiors only during the daily mass that takes place at 6 pm from Monday to Friday, 7:30 am on Saturdays, and 10:30 am to 6 pm on Sundays.
+You can witness the stunning interiors only during the daily mass that takes place at 6 pm from Monday to Friday7:30 am on Saturdays, and 10:30 am to 6 pm on Sundays.
 If you happen to visit between April and October, plan a visit to the church during weekends at noon to attend the changing of the guard ceremony.

-Note: If you are visiting Zagreb just for a day, you’d have to choose if you want to watch the cannon firing at
+Note: If you are visiting Zagreb just for a day, you’d have to choose if you want to watch the cannon firing at Lotrscak Tower or witness the changing of the guard ceremony at St. Mark’s Church.

-3:30 pm: Walk Through the Stone Gate (Kamenita Vrata) :
+Walk Through the Stone Gate (Kamenita Vrata) : (part of walking tour of LP)

 The Stone Gate is the only preserved medieval town gate out of the four gates.
 It’s used as a passageway from Upper Town to Lower Town and vice versa.
 But it’s not just a gate.
 Its archway is home to a chapel dedicated to the Virgin Mary, a guardian saint of Zagreb.
 It has a painting of the Virgin Mary, which is considered miraculous.
 In fact, the Stone Gate Chapel is Zagreb’s most important sacred and religious site.

-painting of the Virgin Mary with a child that remained undamaged during the
+The chapel hosts a painting of the Virgin Mary with a child that remained undamaged during the great fire of 1731 in Gradec.
+Locals believe the painting protects Zagreb from troubles and always answers the prayers.

-4 pm: Walk the Gric Tunnel
+Walk the Gric Tunnel

 Close to the Stone Gate is the Gric Tunnel.
 Set up in 1943, during World War II to be used as a bomb shelter, the tunnel was opened to the public after a renovation in 2016.
-Admission to the tunnel is free and open from 9 am to 9 pm.
+Admission to the tunnel is free and open from 9 am to 9 pm

 It’s time to head down to a lovely pedestrian street, Tkalciceva, Zagreb’s vibrant heart.
 Sprinkled with chic boutiques, traditional shops, cafes, and restaurants – it’s an ideal place to drop in for a much-needed coffee break.
 However we did not eat there.

-6 pm: Shopping at Ilica Street
+Shopping at Ilica Street (part of walking tour of LP)

 Ilica Street is one of the longest (over 6 km long) shopping streets in Zagreb.
 From expensive high-end brands to reasonably priced and cheap items, the street has something for everyone.
 There are a ton of restaurants, cafes, bakeries, and bars along the way.You can walk the entire length of the street and take a tram back to the main square.
 We had our dinner cum lunch in one of the restauratns here.